Skip to content

 Websites may require user registration to view content at URLs that are otherwise public.
 This practice is sometimes referred to as a login wall.
 Login walls are commonly used by social media and publishing platforms.

-We recommend creating dedicated accounts when archiving any website that requires a user account.
-Although dedicated accounts are not required to benefit from browser profiles, they can address the following potential issues:
+We highly recommend avoiding use of your personal accounts when logging into websites during the profile creation process.
+Instead, sign up for a new account dedicated to archiving and use that dedicated account in your browser profile.
+Although dedicated accounts are not necessary to benefit from browser profiles, they can address the following potential issues:

-While usernames and passwords are never saved by Browsertrix, the private tokens that enable access to logged in content are stored.
-Thus, anyone with access to your Browsertrix account, intentional or malicious, may be able to access the logged in content.
+• While usernames and passwords are never saved by Browsertrix, the private tokens that enable access to logged-in content are stored in WACZ files.
+Thus, anyone with access to your Browsertrix account or WACZ files, intentional or malicious, may be able to view and use the token to log in to your account.

 An exception to this practice is if your goal is to archive personalized or private content accessible only from designated accounts.
-In these instances we recommend changing the account's password after crawling is complete.
+In these instances we recommend changing the account's password or logging out of all active sessions after crawling is complete.